Achieved 100% protection in 2024

 Related content: Read our guide to advanced malware detection (coming soon)

-While many organizations rely on legacy antivirus as their malware detection strategy, mature security organizations typically use two types of advanced solutions to defend against malware – endpoint protection platforms and endpoint detection and response solutions.
+While many organizations rely on legacy antivirus as their malware detection strategy, mature security organizations typically use two types of advanced solutions to defend against malware: endpoint protection platforms and endpoint detection and response solutions.

-EPPs are deployed on endpoints such as employee workstations, servers, and cloud-based resources.
+Endpoint Protection Platforms (EPP) are deployed on endpoints such as employee workstations, servers, and cloud-based resources.
 They serve as the first line of defense that can identify threats and block them before they cause damage to sensitive assets.

 EPPs use multiple techniques to detect and block malware:

-In addition to these techniques, once the malware is detected, EPPs can actively protect the environment, for example by isolating the endpoint from the network.
+In addition to these techniques, once the malware is detected, EPPs can actively protect the environment, for example, by isolating the endpoint from the network.

 When an analyst confirms a threat on an endpoint, they can use the EDR platform for incident response.
 For example, analysts can quarantine all devices affected by malware, wipe and reimage infected endpoints, and run automated security playbooks.
-Security playbooks can be used to coordinate a response to a malware threat across multiple security tools – including firewalls and network segmentation, intrusion prevention systems (IPS), and email security.
+Security playbooks can be used to coordinate a response to a malware threat across multiple security tools, including firewalls and network segmentation, intrusion prevention systems (IPS), and email security.
 Many EDR solutions incorporate EPP capabilities.

-Cynet employs multi-layered malware protection that includes ML-based static analysis, sandboxing and process behavior monitoring.
+Cynet employs multi-layered malware protection that includes ML-based static analysis, sandboxing, and process behavior monitoring.
 In addition, they provide fuzzy hashing and threat intelligence.
-This ensures that even if a successful zero-day exploit establishes a connection with the attacker and downloads additional malware, Cynet will prevent this malware from running so no harm can be done.
+This ensures that even if a successful zero-day exploit establishes a connection with the attacker and downloads additional malware, Cynet will prevent this malware from running, so no harm can be done.

 Cynet uses an adversary-centric methodology to accurately detect threats throughout the attack chain.
 Cynet thinks like an adversary, detecting behaviors and indicators across endpoints, files, users, and networks.
 They provide a holistic account of the operation of an attack, irrespective of where the attack may try to penetrate.